The solution is for general protection, specifically for email scanning to protect against threats.

 For how long have I used the solution?

-I have been using Microsoft Exchange Online Protection since 2019.
+I've been using Microsoft Exchange Online Protection for five or six years.

 What do I think about the stability of the solution?